aru-py/philips-hue-midi/README.md

 1. **Connect your MIDI Keyboard**: Attach your MIDI keyboard to your computer and ensure it's powered on.

 2. **Configuration**: Copy the `config.example.toml` as `config.toml`.
-Set `lights` under `channels.0` to the list of the light id's you want to control.
+Set `lights` under `channels.0` to the list of Philips Hue Lights you want to control.
+See [full-config.example.toml](https://github.com/aru-py/philips-hue-midi/blob/main/docs/full-config.example.toml) for a full list of configuration options.

-3. **Install Python Dependencies**: Navigate to the root directory of the project in your terminal or command prompt and install the necessary dependencies using pip:
+4. **Install Python Dependencies**: Navigate to project root and install the necessary dependencies using [pipenv](https://github.com/pypa/pipenv):
    ```
-   pip install -r requirements.txt
+   pipenv install
    ```
 5. **Run the Program**: Execute the following command:
    ```